BioDAS/biodas.github.io/wiki/DASWorkshop2011.md

 -------------------------------------------------------------------------

 Should the DAS registry say list all sources and just give information on their validity rather than archiving sources.
-(JW)
+Should clients do all they can to accommodate poor data sources or should they link to validation data and encourage correct data source compliance?(JW)